-WIND ENERGY CONVERSION SYSTEM (WECS) TESTING FACILITY.
-A structure and equipment such as a meteorological tower for the collection of wind data and other meteorological data and transmission to a collection source, shall not be deemed to be a communication tower.
+WIND ENERGY CONVERSION SYSTEM TESTING FACILITY (TESTING FACILITY).
+A structure and equipment such as a meteorological tower for the collection of wind data and other meteorological data and transmission to a collection source.
+Such a facility shall not be deemed to be a communication tower regulated by Section 13.12.